gschmutz/bigdata-spark-workshop/07a-spark-iceberg/README.md

 |                       0|                                  0|                                  0|                           0|                           0|                             0|
 +------------------------+-----------------------------------+-----------------------------------+----------------------------+----------------------------+------------------------------+
 ```

+> **What you should see:** All counts show `0` — no snapshots, manifests, or data files were removed.
+This is expected because the retention window is 7 days and all snapshots in this workshop are only minutes old.

+> **What just happened?** `expire_snapshots` removes snapshot metadata entries and any data files no longer referenced by a surviving snapshot, freeing up storage space.
+The 7-day retention period is a safety guard: it prevents removing snapshots that upstream consumers may still be reading via time travel.
+In production you would schedule this procedure as regular table maintenance, equivalent to Delta Lake's `VACUUM` command.

 You can also remove orphan files (data files not referenced by any snapshot) using: